 There are also disadvantages to hosting on linux as some functions do not work, however in overall performance I believe it outperforms

 Since Linux uses less RAM, you are not hitting the bad spots on your RAM sticks.
-Switching to Linux DOES NOT solve bad RAM hardware problems!
-You need to test your RAM with software such as MemTest86+
+Switching to Linux does not fix bad memory (RAM).
+You need to test your memory with software such as MemTest86+.

 I really hope people stop spreading misinformation about Windows and Linux on the Internet.
 I know this will never happen, but this really has to stop.
 Someone will read bad info on Windows and Linux, and make an ill-informed decision, and this could cause problems that they might have avoided.